🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 For compiling the index every month, retail prices are collected from about 88 urban markets across 78 cities in 24 states.
 The Labour Bureau has price collectors who gather the prices from local shops and markets during the middle of the month.
 The prices pertain to the preceding month.
 Rigorous data validation procedures are followed to remove outlier prices and impute missing values.

 The CPI-UNME indicates the price pressures faced by non-manual urban employees and how much real incomes have changed over time.
-Trends in CPI-UNME are analyzed to understand the spending and consumption patterns of the segment.
+Trends in CPI-UNME are analyzed to understand spending and consumption patterns of the segment.
 For instance, higher education and healthcare inflation warrant policy action.
-The government uses CPI-UNME to determine dearness allowance for non-manual central government employees and pensioners.
+The government uses CPI-UNME for determining dearness allowance for non-manual central government employees and pensioners.

 How is the CPI used?

 The most common use of the CPI is as an indicator of inflation.
 Rising prices lower consumers’ purchasing power and reduce their standard of living.
 Policymakers, businesses, and households monitor the CPI closely to gauge changes in the cost of living over time.
 The headline CPI covers a broad range of categories, providing a snapshot of economy-wide inflation.
-The Federal Reserve uses CPI trends to guide its decisions on interest rates.
+Central Banks (Reserve Bank of India) uses CPI trends to guide their decisions on interest rates.
 An increasing CPI prompts them to raise rates to keep inflation under control.
 Individuals use the CPI to negotiate pay raises that keep pace with living costs.
 Businesses build price increases into contracts using the CPI.

 What are the different approaches to the consumer price index?